astrochun/academic-ads-bibtex/README.md

 The [Hugo Academic admin tool](https://github.com/wowchemy/hugo-academic-cli) allows for the ingestion of BibTeX records to add to the publication list.
-One easy solution is to use the NASA ADS to retrieve set records from the library.
+One easy solution is to use the NASA ADS to retrieve such records from a NASA ADS Library.
 However, such records often contain LaTeX `\newcommand`.
 For example:

 ```